-You could qualify for more food stamps funds!
+- You may be eligible for more food stamps!
 Do you run out of food stamps funds before the end of the month?
 Most people do.
 We’ve done a lot of research and found some easy, legal ways that you can increase the amount of food stamps money you get each month.
-Don’t make the same mistakes I did!
-Read this post to learn how to get more food stamps money each month.

-Get discounts with your Montana food stamps card!
+Get incredible discounts with your Montana food stamps card!

 Power companies often offer special programs for low income customers.
 If you’ve got a Montana food stamps card, then you may be able to save money on your power bill!

 Property tax exemptions may be available for eligible low income seniors and disabled veterans.
 You’ll need to contact your county for more information, including income limits and application instructions.

 Sliding scale health care services from Southwest Montana Community Health are available to low income residents who live nearby.

 Student loans feature special repayment programs for low income borrowers.
 Get the details on these low income student loan repayment plans here!

 Veterinary care can overwhelm a low income budget… but we found agencies that can help!
 Get the details here!